In the 1870s, the patrons of the Athenaeum library had a taste for sensation novels, including those by Mary Elizabeth Braddon.

 Among those in the collection is a triple decker edition of the now almost forgotten Lost for Love, one of her less popular novels.

-We have all three volumes, one with a Mudie's circulating library label, one with a label from a circulating library in Weymouth Dorset
+We have all three volumes, one with a Mudie's circulating library label, one with a label from Pruddah's Royal Library, a circulating library in Weymouth, Dorset, pasted over the original Mudie's label and the third with a label from a library in Ryde also pasted over the original label.

-which proclaims itself in connection with Mudie's and one from a library in Ryde (presumably the Ryde on the Isle of Wight - Union Street being one of the main streets in Ryde)
+The third volume came from a library in Ryde (presumably the Ryde on the Isle of Wight - Union Street being one of the main streets in Ryde), again with a Mudie's label just visble underneath the Ryde library's label.

 which is interesting as both Weymouth and Ryde were well known tourist resorts in the mid Victorian period.